Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

 ## Overview

-This sample demonstrates a React single-page application (SPA) authenticating users against [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD), using the [Microsoft Authentication Library for React (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).
+This sample demonstrates a React single-page application (SPA) calling [Microsoft Graph](https://docs.microsoft.com/graph/overview) using the [Microsoft Authentication Library for React (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).

 MSAL React is a wrapper around the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser) (MSAL.js).
 As such, it exposes the same public APIs that MSAL.js offers, while adding many new features customized for modern React applications.

-Here you'll learn how to [sign-in](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-sign-in) users and acquire [ID tokens](https://docs.microsoft.com/azure/active-directory/develop/id-tokens), as well as how to work with different [audiences and account types](https://docs.microsoft.com/azure/active-directory/develop/v2-supported-account-types).
+Here you'll learn how to [sign-in](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-sign-in), [acquire a token](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-acquire-token) and [call a protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-call-api), as well as how to work with different [audiences and account types](https://docs.microsoft.com/azure/active-directory/develop/v2-supported-account-types).

 ## Scenario

-1. The client React SPA uses MSAL React to sign-in a user and obtain a JWT **ID token** from **Azure AD**.
+1. The client React SPA uses the Microsoft Authentication Library (MSAL) to sign-in a user and obtain a JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
-2. The **ID token** proves that the user has successfully authenticated with **Azure AD**.
+2. The access token is used as a *bearer token* to authorize the user to call the **Microsoft Graph API**.

 ![Overview](./ReadmeFiles/topology.png)